 4 Expert Tips to Declutter Your Home

-Hands up if you, like most people have that room or spot in the house where different forms of clutter begins to mingle with one another.
+Hands up if you, like most people have that room or spot in the house where different forms of clutter begin to mingle with one another.
 Regardless of how much “stuff” we’ve accumulated, we can greatly benefit from decluttering.
 We reached out to our pal Laura Kaye, founder of Simply Spaces (and fellow millennial mom) for some home organizing tips.

 Laura suggests that before you dive right in, it’s best to have a strategy in place as to how you’ll declutter your home – this will help make the task feel less overwhelming.
 To get started, consider these four steps to help you manage your stress and to create more space in your home.
 Grab a glass of wine and let’s get going!